IDE integration

 The color blocks in the minimap show where in your API definition the issues occur, so you can easily hop to check the spot in your code.
 In the code, wavy lines in matching color mark the affected element and hovering on it shows all issues in that spot.

-You can also open an audit report exported from 42Crunch Platform and view it in IntelliJ.
+You can also open an audit report exported from 42Crunch Platform and view it in your IDE.
 See Load audit report from a file.

 Eclipse integration